-You can refer to more product objective examples or a full discussion around the importance of objectives in effective product management.
+You can also check out a full discussion around the importance of objectives in effective product management.
 But the gist is we want to identify product objectives representing valuable outcomes for our users or important goals for our business (or both!).
 And we’ll use those objectives to guide our prioritization process and organize our roadmap.

 For product leaders, associating teams with objectives helps keep track of who’s working on what and plan what objectives you have capacity to tackle over various time horizons.

 And for the teams who will be working toward these objectives, this system provides clarity and accountability — the good, empowering kind that comes when teammates feel ownership over a problem and are equipped to hurl their curiosity, creativity, and intellect into finding the optimal way to solve it.
 (This is also why an objective can only be assigned to one team!)